cloudfoundry-community/splunk-firehose-nozzle/README.md

 * `HEC_BATCH_SIZE`: Set the batch size for the events to push to HEC (Splunk HTTP Event Collector).
 * `HEC_RETRIES`: Retry count for sending events to Splunk.
 After expiring, events will begin dropping causing data loss.
 * `HEC_WORKERS`: Set the amount of Splunk HEC workers to increase concurrency while ingesting in Splunk.
 * `SPLUNK_VERSION`: The Splunk version that determines how HEC ingests metadata fields.
-For example: 6.6.
+For example: 7.0.
 * `ENABLE_EVENT_TRACING`: Enables event trace logging.
 Splunk events will now contain a UUID, Splunk Nozzle Event Counts, and a Subscription-ID for Splunk correlation searches.
+* `NOZZLE_MEMORY`: Nozzle memory in MB.
 - - - -

 ### Push as an App to Cloud Foundry